The International Capital Markets Review: France

 The legislation governing French capital markets is designed to promote a flexible framework for issuing or trading capital market products while providing a high degree of legal certainty and a strong supervisory framework.

 i Legislative framework

-Most EU directives and regulations related to capital market transactions (e.g., the Money Market Fund Regulation, the Benchmark Regulation, the Securities Financing Transactions Regulation, the Securitisation Regulation, the Packaged Retail and Insurance-Based Investment Products Regulation, the Prospectus Regulation, the Market Abuse Directive and the Market Abuse Regulation, the Alternative Investment Fund Managers Directive (AIFMD) and others) have been implemented under French law, in addition to the Markets in Financial Instruments Directive (MiFID II), which came into effect on 3 January 2018, and the Regulation on over-the-counter (OTC) derivatives, central counterparties (CCPs) and trade repositories.2
+Most EU directives and regulations related to capital market transactions (e.g., the Money Market Fund Regulation, the Benchmark Regulation, the Securities Financing Transactions Regulation, the Securitisation Regulation, the Packaged Retail and Insurance-Based Investment Products Regulation, the Prospectus Regulation, the Market Abuse Directive and the Market Abuse Regulation and the Alternative Investment Fund Managers Directive (AIFMD)) have been implemented under French law, in addition to the Markets in Financial Instruments Directive (MiFID II), which came into effect on 3 January 2018, and the Regulation on over-the-counter (OTC) derivatives, central counterparties (CCPs) and trade repositories.2

 ii Law governing the issuance of debt and equity securities

 The general legal framework for securities offerings and the sale of securities traded on a stock market is enshrined in the Monetary and Financial Code (M&FC), the General Regulations of the French Financial Markets Authority (RG-AMF) and related implementing instructions.
 European regulations and, in particular, the Prospectus Regulation (recently amended)3 are also part of the French legal corpus regarding capital market transactions since they apply directly in France.